dmxocean/synthesisOne/Questions.md

 4. Is final quality given by the client or how is it done, if not can the clients give feedback in some why, if so what is it.

+5. In Task type: "Translation" it's stated that if the "ProofReading" is done by a superior the quality can be slightly lower.
+  5.1.
+Can you define "superior" and "slighly lower" 5.2 Do ALL "Translation" type tasks have "ProofReading" or "SpotCheck" tasks asigned after them?
+6. Are "SpotCheck" and "ProofReading" tasks ONLY asigned in tandem with "Translation" or "PostEditing" tasks?
+Or can they be asigned by themselves.

 ## Answers

 1.2.3.
 Answers: